belmoussaoui/Tactics-System/index.md

 | Plugin command  | description                            |
 |-----------------|----------------------------------------|
-|`TS.battleProcessing [ON/OFF]` | Activate or desactivate the system.
-It is enabled by default.
-|`TS.winBattle`| Proceed immediately to the victory of the battle.
+|`TacticsSystem.ProcessVictory`| Proceed immediately to the victory of the battle.
-|`TS.loseBattle`| Proceed immediately to the defeat of the battle.
+|`TacticsSystem.ProcessDefeat`| Proceed immediately to the defeat of the battle.
-|`TS.selectorMoveTo x y`|Move the selector to position x and y.
+|`TacticsSystem.SelectorMoveTo x y`|Move the selector to position x and y.
-|`TS.selectorTransfer x y` | Move immediately the selector to position x and y.
+|`TacticsSystem.SelectorTransfer x y` | Move immediately the selector to position x and y.
-|`TS.selectorEvent eventId` |  Move immediately the selector to position at event of eventId.
+|`TacticsSystem.SelectorEvent eventId` |  Move immediately the selector to position at event of eventId.
-|`TS.clearAll [ON/OFF]` |  Activate or desactivate clear all condition victory.
+|`TacticsSystem.ClearAll [ON/OFF]` |  Activate or desactivate clear all condition victory.

 > Other plugin commands should be added.